-The practice of ‘women and children first’ proved disastrous as the lifeboats they were placed in quickly capsized in the rough seas.
+The practice of ‘women and children first’ proved disastrous as the lifeboats they were placed in quickly capsized.
 None of the children and only one woman, Ada Hannam, survived.
 She was declared a heroine in the days that followed, particularly for her efforts assisting in the rescue of the youngest survivor, teenager Ellis Matthews.
-But this would have been of small consolation to the pregnant Hannam; she had lost her husband and four children in the wreck.
+This would have been of small consolation to the pregnant Hannam, who had lost her husband and four children in the wreck.
 Only 30 of the 102 people who had set out from Picton lived to tell the tale after New Zealand’s worst maritime disaster of the 20th century.
-Some contemporary accounts put the number of people on board at 105, with 75 deceased.
+(Some contemporary accounts put the number of people on board at 105, with 75 deceased.)

 All but 13 of the bodies were eventually recovered.
-Most were transported via the salvage tug Terawhiti to Miramar wharf and then to the drill hall in Buckle Street for identification.
+Most were transported on the salvage tug Terawhiti to Miramar wharf and then to the Drill Hall in Buckle Street for identification.
 A public funeral was held in Wellington on 16 February.
-The half-day holiday declared for the event saw thousands line the street as ‘a cortège of cabs and lorries’ left the drill hall, and thousands more met the cortège at Karori Cemetery.
+The half-day holiday declared for the event saw thousands line the street as ‘a cortège of cabs and lorries’ left the Drill Hall, to be met by thousands more at Karori Cemetery.
 The deaths of the four McGuire children were among those that ‘touched the people of Wellington’.
 Having been placed in St Andrew’s Presbyterian Orphanage, Nelson, after their mother’s death in 1906, they were on their way to be reunited with their father, who had recently remarried.

 In advance of the centenary of the disaster a plaque was mounted close to where the ship is thought to have hit rocks and foundered.